calipho-sib/sparql-playground/README.md

 * prefixes.ttl: a file containing the default prefixes (optional)
 * pages: pages with markdown files for the Documentation
 * config.properties - optionally you can include this property file with: repository.type=native to create a native repository (instead of memory)
+* Optionally you can collaborate with your dataset, simply by doing a pull request.

 ##Technology in use
 * The SPARQL engine is Sesame 2.7.9